binazgreat/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16. What's next?- > Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
 17. I hate bins- > Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
 18. Letters only please- > Display all lines of the file /etc/ssh/sshd_config starting with a letter.
+19. A to Z- > Replace all characters A and c from input to Z and e respectivel:y